 The Flowers are Old

 Like the leaves, lily flowers have a limited time in which to shine.
 The flowers of the peace lily are tough and far more enduring than most, but even they will eventually wilt and die.

 If the rest of the plant is looking fine, with lots of new growth and lush, glossy leaves, there’s nothing to worry about.
-Just trim the dying flower away and discard.
+Just trim the dying flower away and discard it.

 Your Care Needs Improving

-If flowers start to develop then die before they open, it’s a sign there’s inconsistencies in your care.
+If flowers start to develop and then die before they open, it’s a sign there are inconsistencies in your care.
 The most common reasons are issues with water or light that is not enough to stop the rest of the plant from growing, but just enough to interfere with blooms.

 Do peace lilies like to be root-bound?